Aalaa-A/Aalaa-A/README.md

 🔹 Passionate about applying **ML & AI to real-world problems**, especially in **risk modeling, fraud detection, and algorithmic trading**.
 🔹 Focused on **Graph Neural Networks (GNNs), Reinforcement Learning (RL), and Anomaly Detection**.

 💡 Currently **open to roles in Canada, the Middle East, and the UK**.
+No sponsorship required.

 ---